eas4dc/ear-job-visualization/README.md

-# ear-job-analytics
+# ear-job-visualization

 A tool to automatically read and visualise runtime data provided by the [EAR](https://gitlab.bsc.es/ear_team/ear/-/wikis/home) software.
-**ear-analytics** is a cli program written in Python which lets you plot the EAR data given by some of its commands or by using some report plug-in offered by the EAR Library (EARL).
+**ear-job-visualization** is a cli program written in Python which lets you plot the EAR data given by some of its commands or by using some report plug-in offered by the EAR Library (EARL).
 The main visualisation target is to show runtime metrics collected by the EAR Library in a timeline graph.

 By now this tool supports two kind of output formats: